DennisBayer/fuzzygit/README.md

 #### fzf

 `fuzzygit` aims to alter your `fzf` configuration as little as possible.
-For some features, like the preview, you might consider to set an option, e.g. a binding toggle.
+For some features, like the preview, you might consider setting an option, e.g. a binding toggle.

 Here's my current configuration as a starting point: